Ranacode/Super_RPG_Chat_React/README.md

 # Super RPG Chat
-The next generations of Super Saiyan Chats start here, be the awesome contributor that allows this project grow up to the moon.
+The next generations of Super RPG Chats start here, be the awesome contributor that allows this project grow up to the moon.
 If you are a happy ***programmer || designer || translator || writer*** or whatever you can imagine and want to contribute this project, just read the [CONTRIBUTE.md](https://github.com/Ranacode/Super_Saiyan_Chat_React/blob/master/CONTRIBUTE.md) before make anything else in an attempt to get a proper organization.

 ![Goku kamehameha](https://78.media.tumblr.com/03169a22c6d6cf88f63b3c2adb0d9706/tumblr_omqjomUpxw1rqur4vo1_500.gif)